nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 addi in/INDEX i/INTEREST...
 ```

-- `in/INDEX`: Contact's position in the list.
+- `in/INDEX`: Index of contact user wishes to add interests to.
+It needs to be a number from 1 to the total number of existing contacts in the contact list.
 - `i/INTEREST...`: Interests to add.
 Can add multiple interests.
 Note that length of interest can be 20 characters at most.
 - **Note:**
   - Only interests newly added (i.e.were originally not part of the contact's interest list) will be shown on the display message.